brandhsu/tfcaidm/docs/tfcaidm/models/MODEL.md

 ## Models

-<strong>TFCAIDM</strong> offers various model architectures to use.
+<strong>TFCAIDM</strong> offers a variety of predefined model architectures and blocks.
+User's are free to use and train these pre-existing models, or extend them, or define their own.

 <details>
 <summary>Available Models</summary>